exiguus/app-book-link/README.md

 ## Use Cases

-- [ ] Search a book by ISBN
+- [x] Search a book by ISBN
+- [x] Copy the results to the clipboard
-- [ ] Scan a book barcode, share and search it
+- [ ] Share a book with your friends via Link
 - [ ] Share a book with your friends via System-level share target picker
 - [ ] Search a book by Title and Author